 When she is not working, Alita enjoys spending time with family and friends, being physically active, and traveling.
 She also enjoys playing the piano and staying educated about nutrition and general health.

-Concerns about cognition (e.g. remembering, paying attention, multi-tasking, being on time) and communication (e.g. comprehending, word finding, reading) which arise after a neurological event.
+Concerns about cognition (e.g. focusing, remembering, multi-tasking, critically thinking, time managment) and communication (e.g. comprehending, fluency, word finding, reading) which arise after a neurological event.
 A holistic approach is used and often involves discussion regarding a variety of factors which may contribute to problems in these areas.

 This is different for everyone.
 Treatment can range from a few weeks to several months.
 Speed of recovery is dependent on various factors including, but not limited to, impairment severity, emotional and behavioral health status, follow through with recommendations, and current life stressors.